shawnmcmahon/refactor-tractor-wc/README.md

 * Ability to add any missing ingredients to a grocery list.
 * Add a log-in screen.
 * add a seven day calendar to the cooking queue page.

-## Accessibility Score: 98
-* Tested with Lighthouse

 ## Credits
 #### Authors